 It was terrifying to listen to, and even more so when you realize that with abortion legality up to the states themselves, legal abortion is likely to disappear completely from the Western border of Texas across to the Atlantic Ocean, and from Mexico up as far as the Southern point of Illinois.
 More than 1200 miles of the U.S. will be stripped of the right to a legal termination – fully one third of the country – all in one continuous block and with no relief in sight.

-This could happen as soon as June of 2022, which means we have just six months to get prepared for this new potential reality.
+This could happen as soon as June of 2022, which means we have just a few months to get prepared for this new potential reality.
 Start now, while abortion is still legal and the scrutiny will still be minimal.

 This list is a short version of easy tactics pulled from both “New Handbook for a Post-Roe America,” and the chapter to do lists, as well as from September’s post “How to prepare for the Texas abortion ban.”